-Smart Mobility Hubs will make it easier to connect with transit and other modes of transportation to get to jobs, education and services in the Linden and Easton areas.
+Smart Mobility Hubs make it easier to connect with transit and other modes of transportation to get to jobs, education and services in the Linden and Easton areas.
+SEE LOCATIONS

 As the availability of alternative modes of transportation increases, access for those who would benefit the most is important.
 In addition to physical barriers, limited internet access and the need to plan trips via different mobile apps holds some Columbus neighbors back from connecting with the city’s mobility options.

 Smart Mobility Hubs bring our city’s transportation options together at a single location so you can get where you need to go efficiently and affordably – via an interactive digital kiosk known as “IKE” (short for Interactive Kiosk Experience) – provides access to several cool features like the Pivot trip-planning app, free Wi-Fi, and listings of restaurants, shops and activities.